Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Control (Sub-)Barrier Certificates

+\begin{remark} In order to provide probabilistic guarantees in infinite-time horizons, CBC $\mathbb{B}$ in~\eqref{cbceq} is required to be a non-negative supermartingale, \textit{i.e.}, the value of CBC is expected to decay at every time step.
+This can be quite restrictive and there may not exist a CBC satisfying the supermartingale condition~\eqref{cbceq}.
+In such a case, it is possible to relax condition~\eqref{cbceq} by introducing a constant $c > 0$ in the right hand side of~\eqref{cbceq}.
+In this case, the CBC $\mathbb{B}$ is called $c$-martingale~\cite{steinhardt_finite-time_2012} and condition~\eqref{cbceq} ensures that CBC is decaying with an offset of up to $c$.
+However, this comes at a cost of providing only finite-time horizon guarantees. \end{remark}

-The proposed results in Theorem~\ref{cbc} simply provide a lower bound on the probability that the interconnected system satisfies the safety property over infinite-time horizons as Unfortunately, finding a CBC for large-scale interconnected systems can be difficult due to computational complexity associated with the dimension of the state space.
+Unfortunately, finding a CBC for large-scale systems can be difficult due to computational complexity associated with the dimension of the state space.
 In this article, we consider a large-scale system as an interconnection of several smaller subsystems and develop a compositional scheme to construct the CBC of the interconnected system based on CSBCs of individual subsystems.
 This is explained in detail in the following section.